Robinpig/Note/docs/CS/Distributed/Replica.md

 Fig.10.
 A quorum write, quorum read, and read repair after a node outage.
 </p>

 Now imagine that the unavailable node comes back online, and clients start reading from it.
 Any writes that happened while the node was down are missing from that node.
 Thus, if you read from that node, you may get stale (outdated) values as responses.

 To solve that problem, when a client reads from the database, it doesn’t just send its request to one replica: read requests are also sent to several nodes in parallel.
-The cli‐ ent may get different responses from different nodes; i.e., the up-to-date value from one node and a stale value from another.
+The client may get different responses from different nodes; i.e., the up-to-date value from one node and a stale value from another.
 Version numbers are used to determine which value is newer

 Read repair and anti-entropy

 The replication scheme should ensure that eventually all the data is copied to every replica.
 After an unavailable node comes back online, how does it catch up on the writes that it missed?

 Two mechanisms are often used in Dynamo-style datastores:

-Read repair
+- Read repair
   When a client makes a read from several nodes in parallel, it can detect any stale responses.
-For example, in Figure 10, user 2345 gets a version 6 value from rep‐ lica 3 and a version 7 value from replicas 1 and 2.
+  For example, in Figure 10, user 2345 gets a version 6 value from replica 3 and a version 7 value from replicas 1 and 2.
   The client sees that replica 3 has a stale value and writes the newer value back to that replica.
   This approach works well for values that are frequently read.
-Anti-entropy process
+- Anti-entropy process
   In addition, some datastores have a background process that constantly looks for differences in the data between replicas and copies any missing data from one replica to another.
   Unlike the replication log in leader-based replication, this anti-entropy process does not copy writes in any particular order, and there may be a significant delay before data is copied.

 Not all systems implement both of these; for example, Voldemort currently does not have an anti-entropy process.
 Note that without an anti-entropy process, values that are rarely read may be missing from some replicas and thus have reduced durability, because read repair is only performed when a value is read by the application.

 Quorums for reading and writing